yucelzeynep/Modulating-saliency-maps/README.md

 # Modulating-saliency-maps
 This repository contains two zip archives, one image data set and one gaze data set.
-The data sets does not contain any demographic or identifying information regarding the participants.
+The data sets do not contain any demographic or identifying information regarding the participants.

 **Image data set**